-In determining whether credit can be granted the University must be confident of the currency of the applicant's knowledge.
-Studies undertaken ten or more years previous to the date of application will not be accepted for credit purposes unless a special case is made or assessment is given to establish the currency of the applicant's knowledge.
-Further, in fields where practice and technology is changing rapidly, credit may not be granted where knowledge has become dated.
+In determining whether credit may be granted, the University must be confident of the currency of the applicant's knowledge.
+An applicant cannot obtain credit for studies undertaken ten or more years previous to the date of application unless the applicant makes a special case or is assessed to establish the currency of his/her knowledge.
+Further, in fields where practice and technology are changing rapidly, credit may not be granted where knowledge has become dated.